Redwood Shores, Calif.-based enterprise software maker Oracle Corp. is releasing a new package designed to automate

 Practical applications of the package would include sales and contract automation for manufacturers that lease out products or as a management tool for businesses that employ a large number of lease agreements, such as for a corporate fleet of vehicles.

 The product, aimed at both CRM and e-business customers, is first being included with the next iteration of the Oracle eBusiness suite, due out sometime this summer.
-The company has not detailed pricing but said it would fall in line with other individual
+The company has not detailed pricing but said it would fall in line with other individual elements of the suite.

 Oracle is betting on the idea that business process distinctions will continue to blur between traditional CRM and ERP functionality, driving demand for applications such as lease management that provide better customer service through sharing data between back- and front-office systems and databases.